- Updated at

 Knowing which network services are exposed to the Internet is essential for securing the network.
 Run the TCP Port scanner for each hostname and check if there are any open ports.

 This scanner allows you to easily map the network perimeter of a company, check firewall rules, and see if your services are reachable from the Internet.
-Based on Nmap online, it performs accurate port discovery and service detection.
+Based on Nmap, it performs accurate port discovery and service detection.

 For example, use it to identify an SSH service that is not filtered based on a list of whitelisted IPs you define.